 “People talk about sex education in schools, but do they really talk about mental wellness?
 If we don’t use the word suicide, how are we going to talk about it?” asks Ms Lek, who is married to Mr Koh Say Kiong, 58, a sales development director.
 They have another son who is 16.

-Ms Lek applauds recent moves to decriminalise attempted suicide in the Criminal Law Reform Bill, which was read in Parliament earlier this month.
+Ms Lek applauds recent moves to decriminalise attempted suicide in the Criminal Law Reform Bill, which was read in Parliament in February 2019.
 It would destigmatise people who are already deeply vulnerable, she says.

 Those opposed to the move say, though, that criminalisation could deter people from taking their own lives.